jafari-dev/oop-expert-with-typescript/README.md

 ### 1. Single Responsibility (SRP)

+#### Original Definition

 > There should never be more than one reason for a class to change.
 Every class should have only one responsibility.

+#### Simple Definition

+> SRP means that each class should only be responsible for one thing.
+It keeps classes focused and makes code easier to understand and maintain.

 <img src="https://user-images.githubusercontent.com/37804060/153056645-8760ddfa-01f3-4c21-9279-ab6ba669a0fc.jpg"/>

+#### Example

+Before following the Single Responsibility Principle (SRP), the `Profile` class was handling both user profile data (like email, bio, etc.) and user settings (theme, language and notifications).
+This violated SRP because a class should have only one reason to change, but here the Profile class had multiple reasons to change - if either the profile data structure or the settings structure changed.

+After following SRP, the code was refactored to separate concerns.
+The Profile class now only deals with profile-related information such as email and bio.
+The settings-related functionality has been moved to a new Settings class.
+This change improves maintainability and makes the codebase more flexible.
+Now, if there's a need to update how settings are handled, it only affects the Settings class, keeping the Profile class untouched.
+Additionally, it enhances code readability and makes it easier to understand the purpose of each class.

 :x: Before following SRP: